 We are delighted to offer a broad range of activities outside of the classroom, often leading to further achievements.
+Park High fielded teams in every sporting competition and can boast a rich tradition of success, with many teams and individuals going forward to regional and national competitions.
+The School secured no less than fourteen borough victories in 2023-24, with at least one first or second place finish in every sport on offer.

-In particular, our sporting success continues to grow (Borough Champions in netball, girls' and boys' football, cricket and table tennis), as well as a nationally recognised Robotics Team, Bronze Award winners at the UK Chemistry Olympiad and many more.
-Our Performing Arts Faculty ensures there are regular opportunities for our creative musicians, dancers and dramatists, including 'Pippin', 'Chicago' and the upcoming 'Little Shop of Horrors' planned for December 2023.
+Additionally, we have a nationally recognised three time UK finalist Robotics Team, Bronze Award winners at the UK Chemistry Olympiad and many more.
+Our Performing Arts Faculty ensures there are regular opportunities for our creative musicians, dancers and dramatists, including 'Chicago', 'Little Shop of Horrors' and the upcoming planned production of 'Grease' for January 2025.

 Other clubs and activities available to all students include: Dance, Media, Chess, Art, Debate, Creative Writing, Textiles, Science, Duke of Edinburgh Bronze and Silver Award and Cheerleading.
-In addition, staff arrange and facilitate a number of exciting curriculum related trips in each year group, alongside visits abroad such as Belgium.
+In addition, staff arrange and facilitate a number of exciting curriculum related trips in each year group, alongside visits abroad such as Belgium and Washington DC.
 Our offer continues to grow in response to our students and we look forward to more exciting and creative opportunities to engage our students.